Unaudited consolidated statements of financial position

 Employees receive benefits from a provident fund.
 The employer and employees each make periodic contributions to the government administered plan equal to a specified percentage of the covered employee’s salary.

 In accordance with the Payment of Gratuity Act, 1972, the Company provides for a lump sum payment to eligible employees, at retirement or termination of employment based on the last drawn salary and years of employment with the Company.
 The gratuity fund is managed by the Life Insurance Corporation of India (LIC), ICICI Prudential Life Insurance Company and SBI Life Insurance Company.
-The Company's obligation in respect of the gratuity plan, which is a defined benefit plan, is provided for based on actuarial valuation using the projected unit credit method.
-The Company recognizes actuarial gains and losses immediately in the statement of income.
+The Company’s obligation in respect of the gratuity plan, which is a defined benefit plan, is provided for based on actuarial valuation using the projected unit credit method.
+In the current period, the Company has applied IAS 19 (as revised in June 2011) Employee Benefits (‘IAS 19R’) and the related consequential amendments.
+IAS 19R has been applied retrospectively in accordance with transitional provisions.
+As a result, all actuarial gains or losses are immediately recognized in other comprehensive income and permanently excluded from profit or loss.
+Further, the profit or loss will no longer include an expected return on plan assets.

 c) Compensated absences